Commercial Real Estate

 • Access to Prime Properties: Open doors to Grade A commercial properties, previously limited to institutional investors.

-• Benefits to NRI Investors: NRIs can invest in high-quality Indian assets while leveraging management companies’ expertise, particularly appealing to those seeking stable, income-generating assets in their home country.
+• Benefits to NRI Investors: NRIs can invest in high-quality Indian assets while leveraging management companies’ expertise, which is particularly appealing to those seeking stable, income-generating assets in their home country.

-“Structured debts” refers to the process of creating debt securities that represent a portion of a real estate asset when talking about fractional ownership.
-Investors hold debt securities that are backed by the asset’s value and potential future cash flows rather than directly owning a physical portion of the property.
+• “Structured debts” refers to the process of creating debt securities that represent a portion of a real estate asset when talking about fractional ownership.
+Investors hold debt securities backed by the asset’s value and potential future cash flows rather than directly owning a physical portion of the property.

 Smart Building Systems for Sustainability